 What do you believe is the key to effective communication with your team?

 The key to effective communication not only with my team but also with everyone with whom I interact in my teaching, my family, and my public speaking endeavors is building a personal relationship with others in my continual leadership of putting others first.

 I love teaching and speaking about Servant Leadership, about setting personal and organizational vision, mission, and goal statements.
 But most importantly, I receive tremendous intrinsic rewards and satisfaction watching people change their personal and leadership behaviors as a result of my interaction with them – speaking, listening, and affirming.

 My Leadership Motto is “Developing Great Leaders Who Develop Great Leaders,” which I initiated back in 2012.
-Every communication I make with my students is geared toward making a difference in their lives, helping them change into a new and improved individual who goes on to greater heights of success, with the desire that they will maintain a focus on “Leading themselves” to greats levels of personal growth.
+Every communication I make with my students is geared toward making a difference in their lives, helping them change into new and improved individual who goes on to greater heights of success, with the desire that they will maintain a focus on “Leading themselves” to greats levels of personal growth.

 In this, I feel I am developing a leader who will pass the information along to others.
 As I watch them and listen to their stories of improvement, I remind them to “Keep the Quest Alive! in their pursuits.

 All of this requires communication: verbal, non-verbal, and visual – watching me live what I tell them they need to do to improve.
-It requires me to communicate with them about morals of right and wrong, vice what they see in the movies and on TV and what they hear in their music.
+It requires me to communicate with them about the morals of right and wrong, vice what they see in the movies and on TV and what they hear in their music.
 I confront – another form of communication – them about their ethical and unethical behaviors – affirming the good, counseling, and mentoring of the others.

 Communication is key to every aspect of leadership.